aws/aws-cdk/packages/aws-cdk/README.md

 Out of the box customisation options are also available as arguments.
 To use a permissions boundary:

-- `--create-default-permissions-boundary` indicates the default permissions boundary, supplied by CDK
+- `--use-default-permissions-boundary` indicates the default permissions boundary, supplied by CDK
 - `--permissions-boundary` specifies, by name, a predefined customer maintained boundary

 A few observations to add at this point.
 The CDK supplied permissions boundary policy should be regarded more as an